ridhamtarpara/POC/README.md

 ```

 **Step 5 - Deploy on AWS**
-- Deploy it on AWS. username: himanshu14100@gmail.com
+- Deploy it on AWS.
+Credentials shared by email.

 Other things:
 - Use async-await.